catalinaescalona/greendevs/PRESENTATION.md

 ---

-# Software Tools - Backend:
+# Software Tools - Project Management:
-Flask (Python) for Project Web App Framework
+Trello for Sprint Board
+* This was an effective tool for tracking our project sprints.
+The card system was very useful for tracking meetings, project tasks, and overall project development.

+Zoom for Weekly Meetings
+* This was a great communication tool that enabled video conferencing and increased team cohesion while working in a remote environment.

+iMessage for Team Communication
+* This was a good tool for quick communication and updates, but made keeping a centralized record of tasks and decisions challenging.

+GitHub for Project Repository and Version Control
-* This was a great, simple, and dynamic framework for building our site.
+* This was a very valuable tool that enabled collaborative development for our team.
+Merging branches presented some challenges that we worked through.

-Jinja (Python) for Template Engine
-* This enabled us to create dynamic content rendering in Flask.

-Render for Web Hosting of Site and Database
+Markdown for Project Documentation
-* This tool simplified our site hosting and deployment processes.
+* This tool was useful in simplifying and maintaining comprehensive project documentation.

-SQL for Database Queries
-* This was an essential tool for handling our database information.

 ---